 There are already dozens of HDBaseT certified products available , all of which can be found on the certified products list page.

-A: The HDBaseT logo indicates the product complies with HDBaseT standard for current and future specifications, is interoperable, and will work with other vendors’ certified products.
+A: The HDBaseT logo indicates the product complies with the HDBaseT standard for, is interoperable with other HDBaseT products that are certified for the same features.
 It is the Alliance’s priority to encourage its members to submit their products to testing and certification, and to educate the professional installers’ community to look for the HDBaseT logo.

 For example, Vendor A can design certain RS232 commands that work only with its own products.
 Vendor B uses different RS232 commands and in fact might interpret a “Power-on” command as a “Power-off” command.
 If you connect the two devices using HDBaseT, they will probably not work properly, just as but we all understand that the same issue will occur when the devices are connected without HDBaseT.